markjnkim/es_mod/02-css/content/lesson-2-flexbox.md

 > IMPORTANT: The browser reads CSS selectors from right to left (or innermost element to outermost element), so given a selector of `header nav a` we can think of it as the browser saying to itself "find every `a` element that is inside of a `nav` element, but that `nav` element has to be in a `header` element."
 This means that the browser has to do a few pass-throughs and work its way up the HTML structure to ensure the CSS styles are only being applied to those distinct `a` elements.
 >
-> While the above selector is fine, having a whole page of that may prove not as performant as the page gets larger.
+> While the selector `header nav a` is fine, having a whole page of that may prove not as performant as the page gets larger.
 A way to make this more performant is to provide a class to the elements you want to style and select just that class, but that could prove tedious and creating unnecessary amounts of extra HTML by adding a class attribute to every element.
 >
 > Situations like this are common throughout all of programming, there will likely be more than one way to achieve a solution for every problem you come across and it will be up to you to decide what route is best.
 In this case, it is a decision between making the code slightly more performant versus having code that is slightly easier to read.
 The answer usually lies in the middle with something like `.nav-class a`, which is very easy to read and understand but is also specific enough for the browser to read efficiently.

-Now that the HTML is ready and the CSS has been cleaned a little bit, we can start adding our flexbox styles to each step.
+Now that the HTML is ready and the CSS has been cleaned up, we can start adding our flexbox styles to each step.
 Let's start with the step as a whole by creating a CSS rule for anything with a class of `.step`:

 ```css
 .step {